You number my wanderings; Put my tears into Your bottle; Are they not in Your book? (Psalm 56:8 N.K.J.V.)

 This is the custom that David has in mind when he says to God, “Put my tears into Your bottle.”
 In the word picture that David is painting, he is the one who is crying and God is the one who is visiting him.
 David says to God, “Put my tears into your bottle” because he wants God to remember the moment that life reduced him to the tears.
 Again, in the specific context of the Psalm, that moment came when David found himself in perilous trouble in Gath (1 Samuel 21:10-15).

 Now, as beautiful as this picture of God collecting His peoples’ tears is, it gets even better.
-I say that because Revelation 21:4 tells us that in eternity God will wipe away every tear.
-I’ll admit that as a saved believer I used to read that verse and be puzzled by it.
-What puzzled me was the whole idea of our tears having any part of the blissful afterlife the Bible promises us.
+I say that because Revelation 21:4 tells us that in eternity God will wipe away the Christian’s every tear.
+I’ll admit that I used to read that verse and be puzzled by it.
+What puzzled me was the whole idea of tears having any part of the blissful afterlife the Bible promises Christians.
 Surely we won’t be shedding any tears of pain in eternity, right?
 Well, how then will we have tears for God to wipe away?

 The answer is that they will be tears we have cried during our earthly lives.
 You see, God will pull out all those tear bottles that He has for each of us, the bottles in which He has captured the tears we cried on earth.
 Then He will open those bottles, set those tears free again, and once and for all wipe them away as we stand there and watch Him do it.
 Isn’t that one of the Bible’s most beautiful promises for the saved believer?